digma-ai/dev-portal/digma-features/test-observability.md

 ### Running tests in the IDE

 When you run your integration or end-to-end tests in the IDE, Digma will automatically pick up on that to add observability to each test context.
-Assuming that the Observabily Toggle is turned on, Digma will wrap each test in a trace and begin to analyze which assets were called and how they performed.
+Assuming that the Observability Toggle is turned on, Digma will wrap each test in a trace and begin to analyze which assets were called and how they performed.

 ### Connecting your CI tests with Digma

 Follow the instructions for instrumenting your app in CI as documented [here](../instrumentation/spring-spring-boot-dropwizard-and-default/instrumenting-your-code-in-ci-staging-or-the-terminal.md).&#x20;

-You should create unique [environments](../digma-core-concepts/environments.md) for different test types, to avoid data anomalies and maintain consistentcy in the analytics.&#x20;
+You should create unique [environments](../digma-core-concepts/environments.md) for different test types, to avoid data anomalies and maintain consistency in the analytics.&#x20;